 Location: KF Room

-Last of a three-part Library lecture series.
-Series cost: $20; Fellows: no charge
+Last of three Library lectures.
+Series cost: $20; Fellows: no charge.
+Register online.

 Amity Gaige will begin her lecture with short readings from her three books.
 Then she will discuss the way "being a writer" has led to both joy and sorrow (but mostly joy), ever since she published her first book in 2004.
 For the rest of the session, she is happy to take questions from you about the goals, values, and logistics of the writing life.